 If you finish before time is called, you may check your work on this section only.
 Do not turn to any other section in the test.
-SECTION 2 Time - 25 minutes 20 Questions (1-20)

 Directions: For this section, solve each problem and decide which is the best of the choices given.
 Fill in the corresponding oval on the answer sheet.
 You may use any available space for scratchwork.